crashfort/SourceDemoRender/ReadMe.md

 	<tr>
 		<td>sdr_outputdir</td>
 		<td>
 			Path where to save the video.
 The directory structure must exist.
 This cannot be the root of a drive, it must be a in at least one directory.
-If this is empty, the output will be in the game root.
+If this is empty, the output will be in the SDR folder.
 		</td>
 	</tr>
 	<tr>